agni-bioinformatics-lab/OilMetagenomesDB/documentation/libraries/README.md

 This page describes columns definitions for all library-level lists.
 Icons indicate columns that are specific to specific columns.

 - 🏞: oilfield environmental metagenomes
-- 🦠: crude oil metagenomes
+- 🦠: crude oil metagenomess

 Numeric and text fields must be filled in with `None` to indicate 'value not reported'.